Death by a Thousand Cuts

 “Saying goodbye is death by a thousand cutsI look through the windows of this loveEven though we boarded them up…”

 Angela & Uncle Jerry identify this as a song built on indirect characterization, the persona is revealed through literary devices rather than direct statement.
 Uncle Jerry argues it may not be autobiographical but rather a constructed persona of a woman in post-love-affair malaise, supported by the song's inspiration from a film rather than personal experience.
-The song opens with the chorus rather than a verse, which Angela notes is uncommon for Taylor Swift, Uncle Jerry suggests this may be to emphasize the horror and personal impact of the torture metaphor from the outset.
+The song opens with the chorus rather than a verse, which Angela notes is uncommon for Taylor Swift, Uncle Jerry suggests this may be to emphasise the horror and personal impact of the torture metaphor from the outset.
 Angela traces a loop of influence around Death by a Thousand Cuts: Clean is said to have inspired the film Someone Great, which in turn shaped this song.
 During the same discussion she links a remark of Uncle Jerry's to the not-accidental line in Mastermind.
+Taylor has said (in her Tiny Desk appearance) that she wrote the song while happy and healthy, after being asked what she would do if she could no longer write break-up songs; the idea woke her one night and she was thrilled to find she "still had it".
+Community readers raise this as support for the constructed-persona reading: the heartbreak is an act of craft rather than a diary entry.
+A second community reading hears the bridge working below the love story.
+"United we stand … our country, guess it was a lawless land" is taken as disillusionment with the country's ideals as much as with a relationship (the Lover-era pull toward political register also heard in "miss americana & the heartbreak prince"), with the "lawless land" carrying a frontier, Wild-West charge.

 Angela & Uncle Jerry identify the entire song as built around the experience of a devastating breakup, the torture of saying goodbye, the inability to move on, the pervasive reminders of the lost relationship.
 Uncle Jerry connects this personally to the experience of losing someone, noting how 'everything everywhere' reminds you of the person.
 The song's central metaphor (death by a thousand cuts = saying goodbye) frames romantic loss as prolonged torture rather than a clean break.